Senior Lecturer in Sociology of Sport and School Learning and Teaching Lead

 I teach across modules concerning the sociology of sport, qualitative research methods and contemporary sports issues.
 At present this involves:

-- Year 3: Evidence-based Practice in Sport (Module Director)
+Year 3: Applied Sociology of Sport (Module Director)

 Peer-reviewed publications (available on RaY)